DFHack/dfhack/Readme.rst

 Assigns lifestock for slaughter once it reaches a specific count.
 Requires that you add the target race(s) to a watch list.
 Only tame units will be processed.

-Named units will be completely ignored (to protect specific animals from autobutcher you can give them nicknames with the tool 'rename unit' for single units or with 'zone nick' to mass-rename units in pastures and cages).

-Creatures trained for war or hunting will be ignored as well.
+Units will be ignored if they are:
+* Nicknamed (for custom protection; you can use the ``rename unit`` tool individually, or ``zone nick` for groups)

-Creatures assigned to cages will be ignored if the cage is defined as a room (to avoid butchering unnamed zoo animals).
+* Caged, if and only if the cage is defined as a room (to protect zoos)
+* Trained for war or hunting

-Creatures who will not reproduce (because they're not interested in the opposite sex or have been gelded) have first priority for butchering.
+Creatures who will not reproduce (because they're not interested in the opposite sex or have been gelded) will be butchered before those who will.

-Once you have too much adults, the oldest will be butchered first.
-Once you have too much kids, the youngest will be butchered first.
-If you don't set any target count the following default will be used:
-1 male kid, 5 female kids, 1 male adult, 5 female adults.
+Older adults and younger children will be butchered first if the population is above the target (default 1 male, 5 female kids and adults).
+Note that you may need to set a target above 1 to have a reliable breeding population due to asexuality etc.

 Options: